Understanding the nanny tax: What it is and how it applies to you

 • directs what and how you perform your role

 For example, if you must adhere to a specific schedule each week and have set rules of how the housework should be performed, you may be considered a household worker.
-The IRS partially determines your employee status based on your employer’s level of control or direction.
+The IRS mainly determines your employee status based on your employer’s level of control or direction over your work and how it should be performed.

 File self-employment taxes your way.